-Families are invited to “view the haunts of nature” in Grant Park, South Milwaukee, on Sunday, October 15th from 1 – 4 pm.
-Friends of Grant Park is sponsoring an educational/fundraiser event called Trek ‘n Treat.
-Registration is $2/participant at Area 5; costumes are optional.
-Participants will follow the trails through the 7 Bridges area to approximately 20 stations in the park, answer nature related questions, and receive treats along the way.
-The long route meanders through the ravine to historic Wulff Lodge, the short route is handicapped accessible.
-In Shelter 5A there will be refreshments, pumpkin painting, birding information and other activities related to the park and its unique habitat.
+Families were invited to “view the haunts of nature” in Grant Park, South Milwaukee, on Sunday, October 15th from 1 – 4 pm.
+Friends of Grant Park sponsored an educational/fundraiser event called Trek ‘n Treat.
+Participants followed the trails through the 7 Bridges area to approximately 15 stations in the park, answered nature related questions, and received treats along the way!
+The long route meandered through the ravine, the short route was an accessible option.
+In Shelter 5A there were refreshments, pumpkin painting, birding information and other activities related to the park and its unique habitat.

 These photos were taken at Trek ‘n Treat, Oct.
 16, 2016.

-A huge Thank You to our local businesses that donated to this event!!!
+A huge Thank You to our local businesses that donated to our 2017 event!!!